Welcome to Gemini Gymnastic Club. We are very excited to have you and your child join us.

 We have 24-hour, 7 day a week CCTV cover in the gym and this covers all areas in the gym.
 This is partly there for building security; however, this is also in place to protect both coaches and gymnasts.
 We can pull up video of any area of the gym within a given timeframe if required.

 In case of a fire or other emergency gymnasts participating in a session will be evacuated by their coach (under no circumstance must a parent evacuate their child under the responsibility of a coach).
 Parents and children under their supervision must evacuate the building and assemble in the car park.

 Gemini Gymnastic Club has a 2 week summer shutdown which is incorporated into the fees whether monthly or termly.
 However, normal evening and weekend sessions do not run through the summer holidays.
-All training is pulled into day camps which run 10.30 – 2.30 for 4 weeks of the holidays, therefore your child will all attend 1 x camp which covers 4 hours over the summer holidays.
+All training is pulled into day camps for 4 weeks of the holidays, therefore your child will have the opportunity to train over the summer.
 Details of these camps and booking forms are advertised before the holidays in order to give people time to book their camp.
 This information will be on the notice board in reception and also on our social media sites and website. www.geminigymclub.com

 Codes of Conduct

 Gemini Gymnastics Club Standards of Conduct for Club Coaches, Official and Volunteers.
 The essence of good ethical conduct and practice is summarised below.
 All Club Coaches,